 Golfers Elbow injections: what are the options?

-Other injections for Golfer’s elbow are used with greater success.
+Other injections for the Golfer’s elbow are used with more success.

-Needle tenotomy describes a technique using a local anesthetic.
+Needle tenotomy describes a technique using a local anaesthetic.
 Repeated dry needling of a diseased tendon stimulates tendon healing, reducing pain.
 In addition, platelet-rich plasma injections have shown promising results in tennis elbow.
 We obtain PRP from whole blood.
 The plasma is separated from the red cells using a centrifuge.
 The plasma is then injected into the diseased tendon.
-Like cortisone, we only have evidence of effectiveness in tennis elbow but not Golfers elbow.
+Like cortisone, we only have evidence of effectiveness in tennis elbows, not golfers’ elbows.

 Dr. Masci has written a summary on injections in tendonitis, including Golfer’s Elbow.